onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Trust and fairness are built in public

 How do we generate a perspective from which we’ve removed as much distortion of the perspective as possible?

-Life is not just about you - it is just a bit about you and mostly about others.

 Corruption can hide in the shadows only to the extent that they exist - without shadows there is only light and 0 corruption